 Getting There:

-- By Bus: AC sleeper from Chennai
+- By Bus: AC sleeper buses from Chennai (3-4 hours), Bangalore (7-8 hours)

-- By Train: From Chennai
+- By Train: Pondicherry Railway Station from Chennai Central (3.5 hours)

 Photo by Pranay Pai from Getty Images